mdche001/EC601_Utility_poles/README.md

 ### Break down into end to end tests

 The aim of getStreetviewImage.py is downloading images as training and testing samples based on input location information.<br>
-This code will grab nearby streetview images and record camera parameter into a json file.
+This code will grab nearby streetview images and record camera parameter into a json file.<br>

+## 3D Model

+Using pygame and openGL to show the 3D model as gif.

 ## Utility_website